Welcome to Kreative Korporation

 Video Display Theory

 This came up on comp.sys.apple2 long ago.
-It was on a thread about a new Apple II emulator, I think, and they needed help with high-resolution graphics.
-Here was my theory.
-(At least as I remember it.
-The Deja archives are temporarily unavailable, and I didn't save it.)
+It was in a thread about a new Apple II emulator, I think, and the author needed help with high-resolution graphics.
+Here was my theory at the time.

 A composite video signal has a chroma and a luma signal.
 The luma controls the brightness of a pixel.
 The chroma is actually two axes on a two-dimensional surface of color.
 The x axis goes from magenta to green, and the y axis goes from orange to blue.
 At the center of each axis is white: